jet2jet/resedit-js-cli/README.md

               [string] [choices: "sha1", "sha256", "sha512", "sha224", "sha384",
      "sha512-224", "sha512-256", "sha3-224", "sha3-256", "sha3-384", "sha3-512",
                                                          "shake128", "shake256"]
+      --fail-if-no-delete    If specified and the resource to be deleted does not exist, the operation will fail.
+                             If no delete options are specified, this flag is ignored.                                  [boolean]
       --file-description     File description for version resource      [string] --file-version         File version for version resource.
                              Must be 'n.n.n.n' format (n is an integer) [string]